Marwan7042/labProject/README.md

 ## if you want to install
-* run: git clone "the repo's url"
+* run: git clone "paste the repo's url"

 ## to run locally you have to install the dependancies
 * run: pip install numpy matplotlib scipy